Facebook

 Weight 1.2 pounds

 Want something with a bit more oomph?
-This cordless electric mop uses powerful spinning mop pads to deep clean floors, taking out all the elbow grease for you.
-Its dual motor spins up to 220 reps per minute, allowing you to eliminate nasty stains, dust and other messes on your flooring.
+This cordless electric mop uses powerful spinning mop pads to deep clean floors, eliminating your need for elbow grease.
+Its dual motor spins up to 220 reps per minute, allowing you to tackle nasty stains, dust, and other messes.

-It also pushes the head forward automatically so you don’t have to put much effort at all into this chore anymore.
+It also pushes the head forward automatically, so you no longer have to put much effort into this chore.

 Pros